ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 ### the "move" task

-The `move` task takes a grasshopper to richer field, i.e. the cell with more `grass` attribute.
+The `move` task takes a grasshopper to richer field, i.e. the patch with more `grass` attribute.
 The re:mobidyc's built-in action repository provides the `move` action that allows you to specify the direction and the speed.
 Click at the green "+" button at the task section to open the task definition browser.